-The interface between TELIT GSM modem and GPS receiver is carried out by means of a serial line as depicted on fig. 2.
-In this configuration only two serial lines are externally available for the user applications.
+The interface between Telit GSM modem and GPS receiver is carried out by means of an internal serial line (hardwired) as sketched on fig. 2.
+In this module only two serial lines are externally available for the user applications.
+The external physical ports are: Modem Serial Port and GPS Serial Port (NMEA), refer to [3].